 Doctor Jeremijenko graduated from the University of Queensland with a MBBS in 2005.
 He gained the fellowship of the Royal Australian College of General Practitioners (FRACGP) in 2010, and the fellowship of the Australian College of Emergency Medicine (FACEM) in 2017.

-Doctor Jeremijenko is a consultant Emergency Physician at the prestigious Wesley Hospital, with over 25,000 patients per year and the full gamut of emergency presentations from newborn to oncology and geriatrics.
-He is currently a serving member of the Australian Defence Force having served over 22 years.
-He is a graduated from the Royal Military College in the First Appointment Course 1/2000.
+Doctor Jeremijenko is a consultant Emergency Physician at Wesley Hospital.
+He is currently a Senior Medical Officer serving with the Australian Defence Force, 3rd Health Support Battalion.
+He is a graduate from the Royal Military College, Duntroon in 2000.
 In 2020, he has volunteered for service in Christmas Island and Northwest Tasmania as part of the ADF response to COVID-19.

-With his extensive paediatric experience and dedication to the profession, he has played a significant role in managing COVID-19 within the Wesley Emergency Centre.
+With his extensive paediatric experience and dedication to the profession, he has played a significant role in management of paediatric COVID-19 patients within the Wesley Emergency Centre.
 He has created a hospital wide video for paediatric ALS management during the COVID-19 pandemic, and is training current medical students in correct use of N95 and proper PPE use whilst on placement in the Wesley Emergency Centre.

 Doctor Jeremijenko has demonstrated the highest professional performance and dedication to teaching and to support his research.
 He completed his Certificate IV in Teaching and Assessment in 1999.
-He has held to academic tittle of Lecturer for over 14 years and was promoted to Senior Lecturer in 2017.
-He has obtained many teaching awards from the Royal Brisbane Hospital, Queensland Children’s hospital.
-Most recently he was awarded best Tutor UCH clinical school Rotation 1 2020.
+He has published in the Journal of Paediatrics and Child Health.
+He has held the academic tittle of Lecturer for over 15 years and was promoted to Senior Lecturer in 2017.
+He has obtained many teaching awards from the Royal Brisbane Hospital, Queensland Children’s hospital and most recently, was awarded best Tutor UCH clinical school Rotation 1 2020.